bmpenuelas/gfcc/README.md

 The goal is to have a behavior as similar as possible to the most common git commands while using clearcase.

+Some companies keep (typically older) projects in ClearCase, this should make working with them a bit more efficient for git users.
 The two are fundamentally different and therefore technically they won't be able to behave exactly the same way, so feel free to use the ones that are useful for you and tweak, request or contribute other commands.

 <br>